 White mulberry (Morus alba) is a small ornamental tree native to China that’s widely cultivated to feed silkworms.

 It now grows wild throughout the United States and in some areas is considered a pest.

-In traditional Chinese medicine it’s used to treat fever, cough, and diabetes, to increase vitality, and to darken prematurely grey hair.
-(22)
+In traditional Chinese medicine, it’s used to treat fever, cough, and diabetes, to increase vitality, and to darken prematurely grey hair.
+(30)

 Some amino acids are also precursors of specific neurotransmitters.

-Tryptophan, an amino acid found in animal protein sources, turns into another amino acid, 5-HTP, in the body.
+Tryptophan, an amino acid found in animal protein sources, is the precursor of the neurotransmitter serotonin.

-Both 5-HTP and tryptophan deplete excess dopamine and are available as single-ingredient supplements.
-(25)
+Both 5-HTP and tryptophan are available as supplements and both deplete excess dopamine.
+(33)

 How Tryptophan Supports Serotonin Levels for Good Mental Health

 One of the simplest and most pleasant ways to normalize dopamine is with lemon essential oil (Citrus limon).